aayushbansal/MarrRevisited/README.md

    cd ..
    ```

-3. Demo code to generate surface normal maps is available in "demo"

 Specific instructions are given below to use our code for estimating surface normal maps from our trained model, and how to train a new model using NYU-v2 depth dataset.

 ## DEMO

-You can run the demo code inside Matlab (assuming you are in the "normals/" directory):
+You can run the demo code inside MATLAB (assuming you are in the "normals/" directory):

 ```make
    demo_code;